71USERX/BrainFuckInterpreter/README.md

 # BrainFuckInterpreter
-A BrainFuck Interpreter made of C++
+A BrainFuck Interpreter written in C++